aliesbelik/poldi/README.md

 - [hgrep](https://github.com/rhysd/hgrep) - Grep with human-friendly search results.
 - [jc](https://github.com/kellyjonbrazil/jc) - CLI converter from the output of popular command-line tools and file-types to JSON, YAML, or Dictionaries.
 - [jql](https://github.com/yamafaktory/jql) - A JSON Query Language CLI tool.
+- [query-json](https://github.com/davesnx/query-json) - Faster, simpler and more portable implementation of `jq` in Reason.
 - [schemacheck](https://github.com/adrielp/schemacheck) - A CLI utility to validate YAML and JSON files against a schema written in Go.
 - [trdsql](https://github.com/noborus/trdsql) - CLI tool to execute SQL queries on CSV, LTSV, JSON and TBLN, with output to various formats.
 - [unfurl](https://github.com/tomnomnom/unfurl) - Pull out bits of URLs provided on stdin.